-One of the Panel's responsibilities is to deal with complaints made about the Commissioner's conduct.
+One of the Panel's responsibilities is to deal with complaints about the Commissioner's conduct.
 Any complaints alleging criminal conduct (or which indicate criminal conduct may have occurred) by the Commissioner must be recorded, and then referred to the Independent Office for Police Conduct for investigation.
 Any other complaints are handled by the Panel, usually through informal resolution, which means encouraging, helping and bringing about the resolution of a complaint without going through legal or formal proceedings.
 You can find out more about the process on the Panel's webpage.
 The Panel receives regular reports, which set out the number and themes of complaints handled during the period, as well as the main themes of Freedom of Information requests received both by the Commissioner's Office and Norfolk County Council in relation to the Panel.
 This allows the Panel to monitor the issues being raised and to ensure the complaints process is being carried out appropriately.

 The Panel continues to take a special interest in Police Integrity Reforms set out in the Policing and Crime Act 2017.
-This Government policy was introduced to overhaul the police complaints and disciplinary system as a result of what was believed to be a loss of public confidence in policing over a number of high-profile police investigations.
+This Government policy was introduced to overhaul the police complaints and disciplinary system as a result of a loss of public confidence in policing following several high-profile police investigations.
 We have a permanent working group of five members, whose role is to maintain a specialist knowledge on complaints matters and advise the Panel accordingly.
 In addition to maintaining oversight of the Panel's procedure for handling conduct complaints about the Commissioner, it has monitored the development and implementation of the Police Integrity Reforms.
 Through that work, we have been able to not only improve our own complaints procedure but assist colleagues nationally, through delivering workshops and briefings on the reforms at regional network meetings and national Panel conferences.
-The reforms went live in February 2020 and we have kept under review their implementation by the Commissioner.
 Regular updates provided by the working group's Chair are included in our agendas.